 A similar story happened with WannaCry.
 The cryptoworm targeted Microsoft Windows operating systems leveraging an exploit called EternalBlue.
 Two months before the attack, on March 14, 2017, Microsoft released bulletin MS17-010 for EternalBlue along with patches for all supported Windows versions.
 However, when the attack occurred in May 2017, many Windows systems were left unpatched or were running unsupported operating systems such as Windows XP.

 In both these cases, simply patching a known vulnerability would have prevented the theft of millions of personal records and significant financial losses.
-A solution monitoring for Zero Days would not have helped in these cases.
+A solution monitoring for Zero Day vulnerabilities would not have helped in these cases.

 Missing The Target

 By focusing on Zero Day vulnerabilities, companies are not only missing the target, but also ignoring the reality that the vast majority of attacks use known vulnerabilities.
 Roger Grimes, a Cyber Defense Analyst, notes that, most Microsoft customers are exploited by vulnerabilities that had patches released years before.

 As of April 2019, Zero Day Initiative reports 89 Zero Day vulnerabilities for 2019.
 Compared to the 2634 known vulnerabilities for 2019 to date, the Zero Day vulnerabilities represent just 3% of all vulnerabilities for the year-to-date.
 Focusing solely on Zero Days is being penny-wise and pound foolish.
 Patch management may not be as glamorous as the ‘cutting edge’ Zero Day monitoring solutions, but it’s the tried and tested best bang for your buck solution to protect your organization from attacks and breaches.